List of colleges and universities in Florida: Segregated (defunct) junior colleges

 Prior to 1968, racially integrated education was prohibited by the Florida Constitution of 1885.
 In an effort to show that the state of Florida had a separate but equal college system for black people, counties, with state support, established 11 junior colleges for black people; only one already existed (Booker T. Washington).
 In several cases a new junior college for whites was founded at approximately the same time.
 The 11 new junior colleges were opened in the late 1950s and early 1960s.
-They were abruptly closed following passage of the Civil Rights Act of 1964, and the formerly all-white junior colleges, now forced to accept the black students, usually did nothing to make them feel welcome or help them.
+They were abruptly closed following passage of the Civil Rights Act of 1964.